What It’s Like to Take Lessons in the Alexander Technique

 Another thing you need to be prepared for is that the Alexander Technique works both by positive and negative reinforcement.
 Positive qualities include deeper breathing, a feeling of relaxed concentration, and general lightness and buoyancy, especially when walking.

 The negative aspects are completely unique to each individual.
 For instance, you may notice that when you laugh at a joke in a staff meeting, you feel a twinge of pain across your tight jaw.
 As you are beginning to walk with a greater sense of lightness, you may feel a slight pain in your ankle.
 None of this is bad.
 It happens because your body is now developing a greater kinesthetic awareness than it had before, and it notices where the tension is.
-Believe me, once you notice that a certain movement brings pain, you will stop doing it.

 After the seventh lesson, I was sitting at my desk at work, and suddenly, no doubt due to muscles that were finally ready to release, I noticed one of my symptoms starting to wane quite a bit.
 At that point, I knew that my nervous system was going to unlearn very successfully some bad habits.